eng-gabrielscardoso/eng-gabrielscardoso/README.md

 * 19 years-old 🎂
 * Gratuated in logistics management - UNIP 🚚
 * Universitary student of information systems - UFPA 👨‍💻
-* IT intern on Central Library of UFPA 💻
+* IT intern in Central Library of UFPA 💻

 <div>